fenago/learn-java-12-programming/lab_guide/Lab_1.md

 with examples that can be executed immediately.

-The best way to learn a programming language, or any language for that matter, is to use it, and this chapter guides the reader on how they can do this with Java.
-The topics covered in this chapter include the
+The best way to learn a programming language, or any language for that matter, is to use it, and this lab guides the reader on how they can do this with Java.
+The topics covered in this lab include the
 following:

 -   How to install and run Java